hldb/research/review/asynchronous-ratcheting-trees.md

 - Could be a complete solution for access control by protecting read and write access in a scalable, dynamic, and asynchronous way.
 - Forward secrecy property complicates eventual consistency guarantees.
+- Hard to handle concurrent edits to the tree without a server.
+Requires a convergent data type to be built.
+Might be good to instead investigate [DCGKA](./dcgka.md)

 ## Solutions: